vk3690/technical-paper/README.md

 ### Messaging Queue Tools

-Messaging queues services are provided by many companies ,these companies provides these services to clients with their own developed tools .
-Here are the some of the tools ,which are developed by individual company .
+Messaging queues services are provided by many companies ,these companies provide the services with their on developed tools .
+Here are the some of the tools ,which are used for queueing services.

 .Mulesoft anypoint platform